nprapps/dailygraphics/README.md

 * Good: my-project-name<br>Bad: my project name
 * Good: my-wonderful-project<br>Bad: my wonderful project!

-**NPR users:** For added clarity, append the current date or known pubdate to your slug name, YYYYMMDD-style.
+**NPR users:** For clarity and to help prevent overwriting existing projects, append the current date or known pubdate to your slug name, YYYYMMDD-style.
 For example: ```my-project-name-20150415```

 When you create a new project, dailygraphics will check against your local projects and the projects published to production to make sure that the ```$SLUG``` you've chosen does not already exist.

-Clone Old Graphic
+Clone An Old Graphic
 -----------------
-Sometimes we just want to reuse an old graphic but we want to profit from the dailygraphics rig to create the associated spreadsheet just like it would do with a new graphic from its template.

-We have created a Fabric task for this precise purpose it will search for a given slug in our graphics and graphics-archive repositories and clone it creating a new ready-to-work-on graphic.
+If you want to use an old graphic as a starting point for a new graphic -- with a new instance of the graphic's spreadsheet so you don't overwrite the old content -- use this command:

 ```
 fab clone_graphic:$OLD_SLUG,$NEW_SLUG
 ```

+It will search for a given slug in our graphics and graphics-archive repositories and clone it, creating a new ready-to-work-on graphic.

-It requires one parameter ```$OLD_SLUG```: the graphic slug we are trying to clone.
-The second parameter is optional, if given, it will be used to generate the new graphic slug, if it is not provided the new graphic slug will be derived from the ```$OLD_SLUG``` replacing the date at the end of the slug with the current date or appending the current date at the end, in case a date was not found at the end of ```$OLD_SLUG```
+The first (required) parameter -- ```$OLD_SLUG``` -- is the graphic slug you are trying to clone.
+The second parameter -- ```$NEW_SLUG``` -- is optional.
+If specified, it will be used to generate the new graphic slug.
+Otherwise, if no ```$NEW_SLUG``` is specified, the new graphic slug will be derived from the ```$OLD_SLUG```, replacing the date at the end of the slug with the current date (or, if ```$OLD_SLUG``` did not include a date, appending the current date at the end).

-Examples if today was ```20160705```:
+Examples (if today was ```20160705```):

 ```
 fab clone_graphic:my-project-name-20150415,my-new-project-20160706